Chuck-Xi/Course3_assignment/CodeBook.md

 The datasets were stored in separate .txt files for x_train, y_train, x_test, y_test, features, subject_train, subject_test and activity_labels.

-x_train contains 7352 rows and 561 variables (features).
+- x_train contains 7352 rows and 561 variables (features).
-y_train contains 7352 and the activity variable. x_test contains 2947 rows and 561 variables (features).
+- y_train contains 7352 and the activity variable.
+- x_test contains 2947 rows and 561 variables (features).
-y_test contains 2947 rows and the activity variable. features contains all the available features (561 variables). subject_train and subject_test contains the subject ids of the participants. activity label contains activity id and the activity descriptions.
+- y_test contains 2947 rows and the activity variable.
+- features contains all the available features (561 variables).
+- subject_train and subject_test contains the subject ids of the participants.
+- activity label contains activity id and the activity descriptions.

 ## Variables

 ## Transformations
+### Transformations that were made in the "run_analysis.R":
+- Creating column names of x_train and x_test datasets to align with features.txt
+- Renaming column names of y_train and y_test from X1 to activity_id
+- Renaming column names of subject dataframes from X1 to subject_id